FireFly177/DIP---Exercise-1/README.md

 ---

 ### 3️⃣ **Prepare Input Images**
 Place your images inside the `images/` folder.
-There are 5 sample images in the `/images` folder
+There are 5 sample images in the `/images` folder.

 ---